 Seats 31A & 31K are missing a window.

 Row 33 (row 34 in the middle D/E/F/G seats) may suffer increased noise from the first row of the Economy Class cabin directly behind, which is also a bassinet position.
 It may be better to choose a seat further forward.

 Solo travellers will probably want to opt for one of the aisle seats (C, D, G or H), or possibly a window seat (A or K) depending on personal preference.
 For couples, the window pairs (A/C or H/K) make perfect sense.

-There are no dedicated toilets in the premium economy section, and you aren’t allowed forward into the business cabin to use their toilets, so that means heading back through an economy section of seven rows, to use the main bank of economy toilets at the fourth main set of aircraft doors.
+There are no dedicated toilets in the premium economy section, and you aren’t allowed forward into the Business Class cabin to use their toilets, so that means heading back through an economy section of seven rows to use the main bank of economy toilets at the fourth main set of aircraft doors.

-The 777-300ER Version 2 aircraft have a slightly different layout than the Version 1 aircraft.
-As the economy section is smaller and starts further back, there is a small forward section of up to eight rows in a 3-3-3 configuration, with a single 2-3-2 row at the back, and a larger rear section with up to 14 rows in a 3-3-3 configuration, also with some 2-3-2 options at the back.
+The 777-300ER features a small forward section of up to eight rows in a 3-3-3 configuration, with a single 2-3-2 row at the back, and a larger rear section with up to 14 rows in a 3-3-3 configuration, also with some 2-3-2 options at the back.